AnnaGerber/node-ardx/content/eprimer.md

-No previous electronic experience is required to have fun with the Arduino Experimenter's Kit.
+No previous electronics experience is required to have fun with the Arduino Experimenter's Kit.
 Here are a few details about each component to make identifying, and perhaps understanding them, a bit easier.

+For an introduction to what an Arduino is, visit http://arduino.cc/en/Guide/HomePage

 <a id="led"></a>